Ted Gold: SDS activity

-Antiwar rally
+Spring and summer of 1967

 On April 20, 1967, as Columbia SDS vice-chairman, Gold led 300 anti-war student protesters from a sundial rally into Columbia University's John Jay Hall to demand that the Columbia Administration ban the U.S. Marines from recruiting inside the John Jay Hall lobby.
 After a group of pro-war right-wing Columbia student athletes attacked the non-violent anti-war protesters inside the lobby, Gold quickly urged Columbia SDS people to retreat from John Jay Hall and return to the sundial rallying point in order to avoid further violence.

 When the rally following the right-wing student attack on Columbia SDS people had ended, the Columbia SDS steering committee and Columbia Professor of Sociology Vernon Dibble, who was Columbia SDS's strongest faculty supporter, retreated to the back of the West End Bar on Broadway and 114th Street to plan what to do next.

 "You let them push you out of John Jay Hall today.
 You have to go back there again tomorrow to keep your credibility as a radical student group," Professor Dibble insisted.

 Gold and other Columbia SDS leaders all then got into a debate.
 Everyone agreed that Columbia SDS activists had to go back to confront the Marine recruiters the next day.
 The major point of debate was whether Columbia SDS would gain more politically and win more mass support by stopping campus Marine recruitment and possibly fighting it out with other students, the right-wing protectors of the U.S. Marines, or by having a more mass-based, non-violent anti-war demonstration directed at protesting the policies of its main political enemy, the Columbia Administration.

 "The Administration likes nothing better than to have students fighting other students.
 Then it can portray itself as "above politics" and as "a neutral".
 We shouldn't fall into the Administration's trap and alienate all our new mass student support by leading students into a violent confrontation, which is what the Administration now wants us to do," Gold argued.

 Gold's views were broadly supported by the rest of the Columbia SDS leadership.
 Its April 21, 1967 demonstration of the next day was going to be non-violent, disciplined, and focused more on protesting against the Columbia Administration's policies than on the jocks.
 Martin Luther King Jr.'s Southern Christian Leadership Conference (SCLC) aide, James Bevel, would be invited to address the campus rally.

-Gold then played a major role in collectively writing the following letter from Columbia SDS to Columbia University faculty members, which indicates how Columbia SDS's leadership thought politically at that time.
-A photocopy of this letter was found in the de-classified NYC Police Department's Red Squad organizational file on SDS, in 1987:
+Gold wrote in an open letter from Columbia SDS to the school's faculty after this demonstration that the group was attacked by counterprotestors.